Bridging Gaps: Overcoming Barriers to Universal Financial Education

 Federal Reserve Bank of Chicago

 Visa Inc. and the Federal Reserve Bank of Chicago celebrate their 11-year partnership co-hosting the Financial Literacy Summit.
-The 2017 program focuses on globally expanding equal access to financial education.
-The Summit will provide panelists with an opportunity to discuss challenges and solutions to improve financial literacy resources for people worldwide.
+The 2017 program focuses on bridging gaps and overcoming barriers to universal financial education.
+The Summit will explore global challenges, including the gender gap and harnessing innovation in technology to improve financial education.
 The event convenes senior international financial education experts from governments, the financial services industry, NGOs, the news media and academia.
-To view the webcast on April 12, 2017 select one option below.

 select one option below

 - Government policymakers from economic and education arenas worldwide, including regulators and lawmakers

 - School administrators and educators teaching financial literacy

 - Members of international and regional economic organization

 - Charitable foundations that support community and economic development

 - Academics researching or developing financial literacy curricula

 - Journalists covering personal finance, economics, government and education